nfdi4plants/isa-ro-crate-profile/profile/isa_ro_crate.md

 ### Data

-Describes and points to a Data file, and maps to the [ISA-JSON Data](https://isa-specs.readthedocs.io/en/latest/isajson.html#data-schema-json)
+Describes and points to a Data file or a segment of a Data file (via [data fragment selectors](https://www.w3.org/TR/annotation-model/#fragment-selector)), and maps to the [ISA-JSON Data](https://isa-specs.readthedocs.io/en/latest/isajson.html#data-schema-json)

 | Property | Required | Expected Type | Description |
 |----------|----------|---------------|-------------|